-Hirkani was a brave woman and an amazing mother who lived near the Raigad Fort in Maharashtra during the time of Shivaji Maharaj.
-Listen to her story on occasion of Mothers’ Day.
+Hirkani was a brave woman and a mother who lived near the Raigad Fort in Maharashtra during the time of Shivaji Maharaj.
+Listen to the story of Hirkani Baai on occasion of Mothers’ Day.

-You can listen to the story of Hirkani by clicking below
+You can listen to the story of Hirkani Baai by clicking below

 Listen to this story in Hindi